hopetcmclinic/hopetcmclinic/SimpleSites/content/pages/en/contact.md

 ---
 title: Contact Us - Pain Relief & Health in New Westminster
-description: Book an appointment with Hope TCM Clinic and take care of your wellness.
-235-889 Carnarvon St, Buzz 235, New Westminster, BC V3M1G2
+description: Visit Hope TCM Clinic in New Westminster for expert Acupuncture and TCM.
+Located near the Skytrain at 889 Carnarvon St. Book online or contact us at (778) 871-1439.
 keywords: "Contact TCM Clinic, Appointment New Westminster, TCM Clinic Location New West, Acupuncture Booking"
 template: pages/contact.html
 intro: